PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ## Testing JTAG

+GNU Debugger (GDB) is a popular open-source debugging tool for software applications.
+Espressif have updated GDB to recognize the Xtensa architecture, which is used by the ESP32.
+We can quickly start a GDB session using the following command:

 ```
 idf.py openocd gdb
 ```

 If the above command does not launch the GDB session, you may need to press the **EN** button on your development board first, and then try the command again.
+I personally found that sometimes the output will stop on the message "Hardware assisted breakpoint 1 at ..."

+### Place a breakpoint

+### Read the stack frame

+### Read the registers

 TODO run openocd and different commands (place breakpoints, read stack frame, read registers)